oracle/terraform-provider-oci/website/docs/d/dns_resolvers.html.markdown

 ---
-subcategory: "Dns"
+subcategory: "DNS"
 layout: "oci"
 page_title: "Oracle Cloud Infrastructure: oci_dns_resolvers"
 sidebar_current: "docs-oci-datasource-dns-resolvers"
 description: |-
-  Provides the list of Resolvers in Oracle Cloud Infrastructure Dns service
+  Provides the list of Resolvers in Oracle Cloud Infrastructure DNS service
 ---

 # Data Source: oci_dns_resolvers
-This data source provides the list of Resolvers in Oracle Cloud Infrastructure Dns service.
+This data source provides the list of Resolvers in Oracle Cloud Infrastructure DNS service.

 Gets a list of all resolvers within a compartment.
 The collection can be filtered by display name, id, or lifecycle state.
 It can be sorted